Getting Started

 kodi

-If Kodi is installed in a non-default location, update the IPTV entry in shortcut-launcher/config.json.
+If Kodi is installed in a non-default location, update the IPTV entry in the Companion's installed config.json (see Desktop Companion).

 Long-press any existing button to customize its label, key, and modifiers.
 Tap the + tile to add a new custom app button.
 See Customizing Buttons.

-App Shortcuts page showing streaming app buttons, brand colors, and the + tile for adding custom shortcuts.
+App Shortcuts page showing streaming app buttons, brand colors, and the current remote layout.

 Page 2: Channel & Media Controls